 The mission was concluded with a meeting of the Brenner Corridor Platform.
 In his opening statement Coordinator Cox raised the importance of a successful future of the Brenner Corridor Platform, with the intermediate goal to revise and update the Brenner Action Plan until June 2016.

 TEN-T Coordinator's visit to BMVI, Berlin, 11-12 February 2015

-On the 11-12th of February Coordinator Cox together with the other TEN-T Coordinators participated in meetings with the federal Ministry in Berlin and Minister Dobrindt.
+On the 11-12 February Coordinator Cox together with the other TEN-T Coordinators participated in meetings with the federal Ministry in Berlin and Minister Dobrindt.

 During the meeting with Mr Dobrindt, the coordinators of the six corridors running through Germany presented the main issues with regard to the German sections and projects on their corridor.
 Coordinator Cox presented an update on the Scandinavian-Mediterranean corridor after which an exchange of views with the minister took place.
 Presentations were also made by the coordinators for ERTMS and for Motorways of the Sea.